phluxor/docs/en/guide/index.md

 - [Spawning Actors](/en/features/spawn_actors.html) - how to spawn actors?
 - [Ref](/en/features/ref.html) - what is a ref?
 - [Context](/en/features/context.html) - what is a context?
+- [Mailbox](/en/features/mailbox.html) - How does the actor process messages?